-Why self-paced learning is critical to your L&D strategy
+Why self-paced learning is critical to your L&D strategyby

 As working patterns become more flexible, so too should our approach to L&D. Offering employees the opportunity to go at their own pace can reap substantial rewards.

-Modern-day workplace environments have changed, largely due to the needs and desires of recent graduates entering the workforce and shifting the paradigms of what matters for staff engagement and retention.
+In the past year we've seen a huge shift in the way we work, as more of us than ever before are forced to work remotely.
+Even before 2020, however, modern day workplace environments had changed, largely due to the needs and desires of recent graduates entering the workforce and shifting the paradigms of what matters for staff engagement and retention.

 As a result, finding a training schedule that can fit into the modern working day is nearly impossible for some job types.
 In addition, this type of schedule quickly becomes an imposition on the other aspects of the employees work and, importantly, their mental wellbeing.